Guide to 2025 Summer Theater in New Hampshire

 Prescott Park Arts Festival

-A delightful summer tradition since 1974.
-Held in the waterfront Prescott Park, the festival offers a full summer of events that are family appropriate.
+A delightful summer tradition since 1974, and held in the waterfront Prescott Park, the festival offers a full summer of events that are family appropriate.
 The main musical is featured here, but the festival includes much more, including other live theater performances, outdoor movies, music, a fairy house tour, chowder fest, road race, chili cook-off, brewfest and other entertainment and special events.
+This year marks the 50th anniversary of the festival- make sure to check out their star studded River House Concert Series as part of their summer long anniversary celebration!

 Seacoast Repertory Theatre

-This award-winning professional performance space once acted as the warehouse for the Portsmouth Brewing Company in the ’70s but has since made a great addition to the seacoast community’s theater life.
+This award-winning professional performance space once acted as the warehouse for the Portsmouth Brewery in the ’70s but has since made a great addition to the Seacoast community’s theater life.
 Though there are performances all year long, Portsmouth is a popular summer destination, and it would be a shame to leave out this excellent theater.
 While you’re in town to soak up some summer seaside life, stop in at the Rep for an excellent show.

 125 Bow St., Portsmouth